Furosemid

 Frequently Asked Questions

-Can I take furosemide at bedtime?
+Can I take furosemide with blood pressure tablets?

 Dr. Ross Elledge